lizdenhup/flashcards-ii/flashcard_api/README.md

 rails new flashcard_api --database=postgresql --api
 ~~~~
 This command generated a new Rails 5 API called 'flashcard_api' and set the database to postgresql in preparation for deploying the app to Heroku.
 3. cd'd into flashcard_api directory.
-Added
+Uncommented
 ```
 gem 'rack-cors'
+gem 'jbuilder', '~> 2.5'
 ```
-to gemfile.
-Ran 'bundle' to install the rack-cors gem.
+in gemfile.
+Ran 'bundle' to install these gems.